 Accomplishment: Launched a review of open job positions to increase consistency, transparency, and equality in the hiring process.

 Goal: Foster an Inclusive Culture

 Accomplishment: Created new workshops and courses directed at educating CIA professionals about diversity.
-New officers learned how diversity and inclusion are essential to mission success, and many officers signed up as advocates of diversity initiatives.
+New officers learned how diversity, equity, and inclusion are essential to mission success, and many officers signed up as advocates of diversity initiatives.